-With the data target location selected and the Outlook folder selected the main dialog displays the chosen settings and the content of the first message in the folder.
-Complete the centre 'Extract' options to reflect the message type.
-In the illustrated example, that is 'all lines delimited', 'extract text to the right of the delimiting character' which is a colon.
+With the data target location selected and the Outlook folder selected the main dialog displays a warning which when closed, the settings options and the content of the first message in the folder.

 Help screens are provided when you click the context sensitive help buttons e.g.:

-Transfer of data is very fast, however there is a progress indicator, which is of benefit only when processing a large number of messages.
-When only a few files are processed the process is so fast that (with Excel and Access data files) you may only see the following completion dialog with its close button.
+Transfer of data is very fast, however there is a progress indicator, which is really of benefit only when processing a large number of messages.
+When only a few files are processed the process is so fast that (with Excel and Access data files) you may only see the following completion dialog.

 Some time ago I became embroiled in a long running thread in the MSDN programmers' forum where (and from the private feedback) it became clear that this was a requirement desired by a large number of business users, and there was no tool available that I could find to make this job easy.